LeannaRM/assignments/CLI_RockPaperScissors/README.md

 HOW TO USE

 To play a game type "node RPS.js" into the terminal.
-Then each player can choose their weapon.
-Finally,
+Then each player can choose their weapon by typing "rock", "paper", or "scissors".
+Finally, the program will output the winner of the round.